Suspect taken into custody in Long Island serial killings, AP source says

 NEW YORK (AP) — A suspect has been taken into custody on New York’s Long Island in connection with a long-unsolved string of killings, known as the Gilgo Beach murders, a law enforcement official told The Associated Press on Friday.

-The case has long drawn immense public attention after human remains were along a New York beach highway more than a decade ago.
+The case has drawn immense public attention since human remains were found along a New York beach highway more than a decade ago.
 The mystery attracted national headlines for many years and the unsolved killings were the subject of the 2020 Netflix film “Lost Girls.”

 The suspect was taken into custody in Massapequa late Thursday and investigators were at a home connected to the case on Friday, the official said.
 The official was not authorized to publicly discuss details of the investigation and spoke to AP on condition of anonymity.